zuozhenggh/learning-library/developer-library/weblogic-to-oci/prepare-oke/prepare-oke.md

 ## Introduction

-In this lab we will prepare the OCI environment to provision WebLogic Server for Oracle Cloud Infrastructure from the marketplace.
+In this lab we will prepare the OCI environment to provision WebLogic Server for Oracle Cloud Infrastructure (OCI) from the Oracle Cloud Marketplace.

 Estimated Lab Time: 5 minutes.